zyonse/BoilerKeyExtension/README.md

 2. Navigate to about:debugging in Mozilla Firefox.
 3. Click "Load Temporary Add-on".
 4. Select the manifest.json file from the cloned folder.
-5. Navigate to the [Blackboard login page](https://mycourses.purdue.edu), and follow the instructions in the dialogs.
+5. Navigate to the [Brightspace](https://purdue.brightspace.com/d2l/login), and follow the instructions in the dialogs.